 - Client Authentication — When you enable secondary authorization on your network, a wireless user first authenticates on the wireless network, and then the device used to connect to the network is authenticated to determine whether it is an authorized device.
 You can enforce device authorization through Google Integration or RADIUS MAC Authorization.

 - Google Integration — To use this option, you must configure Google Integration.
-For more information, see Google Integration in Discover.
+For more information, see Google Integration in Discover and Google Device Authorization.
 In the If Client Authorization Fails section, select Disconnect to disconnect the client if authentication fails, or select Assign Role and select an existing Role Profile from the drop-down list.
 Click Add/Edit to manage Role Profiles.
 For more information on Role Profiles, see Configure Role Profiles in Discover.

 - RADIUS MAC Authentication — After the user successfully authenticates to the SSID, the AP authenticates the MAC address of the connecting client with a RADIUS server.
 For more information on how to configure RADIUS servers, see Configure RADIUS Servers in Discover.
 In the If Client Authorization Fails section, select Disconnect to disconnect the client if authentication fails, or select Stay Connected to allow the client and optionally select an existing Role Profile from the drop-down list to assign to the client.
 Click Add/Edit to manage Role Profiles.
 For more information on Role Profiles, see Configure Role Profiles in Discover.
-For more information on RADIUS MAC Authentication and additional parameters, see RADIUS MAC Authentication.
+For more information on RADIUS MAC Authentication and additional parameters, see Configure RADIUS MAC Authentication.

-- Association — Store information about the clients that connect to or associate to your APs.
-You can view a report of this information in Manage in Reports > Analytics.
+- Association — Enable this option to store information about the clients that connect to or associate to your APs.
+You can view a report of this information in the Reports page in Discover.
 Association analytics include:

 - Client MAC address